instructure/instructure-ui/packages/ui-docs-plugin/README.md

 ### Usage

-In your webpack config add the plugin:
+In the webpack config for your documentation app, add the plugin:

 ```js
 const DocsPlugin = require('@instructure/ui-docs-plugin')